JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 ## The Inner World of Humanity

 > “_The advances of true civilization are all born in this inner world of mankind.
 It is only the inner life that is truly creative.
-Civilization can hardly progress when the majority of the youth of any generation devote their interests and energies to the materialistic pursuits of the sensory or outer world._” ([UB 111:4.3](/en/The_Urantia_Book/111#p4_3))
+Civilization can hardly progress when the majority of the youth of any generation devote their interests and energies to the materialistic pursuits of the sensory or outer world._” (<a id="a45_315"></a>[UB 111:4.3](/en/The_Urantia_Book/111#p4_3))

 If true progress depends on it, then we must ask: What is this “inner world of humanity”?
 As these papers reveal, this inner world involves the orchestration of multiple systems of mind and motivation, under an intangible web of planetary coordination.
 But let us look more closely.
 Let us zoom our attention down to the building block of humanity—the free-willed individual.
 We discover that any shared planetary culture, any shared inner world that humanity can achieve, involves the integration of the millions of private inner worlds among us.